john-ciq/finsemble-seed/README.md

 2. Open at least one app
 3. Save the current workspace
 4. Move at least one of the open apps
-5. Attempt to change workspaces
+5. Attempt to change workspaces, causing a workspace dirty check and prompt
 6. Observe that the the newly created custom dialog is used in place of the current "Yes/No" dialog